How to Prepare for a Business Analyst Performance Review

 • What resources will be available to me to grow professionally?

-• Where would you most like me to improve this year?
+• What opportunities do you see for me to improve this year?

 Step 3: Prepare an Initial Set of Performance Goals